 The supporting cast is terrific, particularly June Diane Raphael as Maggie, Charlotte’s Fred-loathing assistant, and O’Shea Jackson Jnr as Marvin, who is far more complex than his new age-y success mantras indicate (though they do seem to work).

 Bob Odenkirk’s President Chambers is a monument to self-promotion, stupidity, naïveté, and narcissism.
-I wouldn’t say he’s modelled on Trump but he does seem like an amalgam of the last few leaders of the free world.
+I wouldn’t say he’s modelled on Trump but he does seem like an amalgam of most of the last few leaders of the Free World.
 The only leadership trait he doesn’t have is psychopathy, as he’s too dim.

 Long Shot is a great title and one that gets better as the film goes on, from Fred’s likely chances with the clever, poised, busy and beautiful Charlotte, to the cameras following her, to, well more besides.